latido-app/eyes_and_ears/README.md

-##How to make your own Latido library
+##How to make your own Latido module

 Create a folder, and within it add a file called `latido.xml` and 3 folders named: `image`, `midi`, and `text`.

 #####Folder structure
 ```
-YourLibrary/
+YourModule/
    |
    latido.xml
    image/